Postgraduate Course: Economics of Strategy (MBA) (CMSE11240)

 Student Learning Experience:

-The course uses a mix of lectures and case studies, together with classroom simulations and exercises.
+The course uses a mix of lectures and case studies.
 Lectures are designed to be interactive and to promote autonomous learning.

 Entry Requirements (not applicable to Visiting Students)